erik7z/node-ts-playground/src/k8/Helm/GCP - Deploy your app with Helm/README.md

 ## Deploy the Helm chart

-To create and update resources on the cluster, Helm needs a special system pod named Tiller.
+To create and update resources on the cluster, Helm needs a special system pod named Tiller.  (only in Helm V2)
 ```shell
 # To install and configure Tiller on the cluster, create the following tiller.yaml file:
 echo '---